DOCK-PI3/BezelProject/README.md

 -------
 OVERVIEW

 The Bezel Project Bezel Utility menu.
+ADAPTADO PARA EMULOS FOR THE ...
+"RETROSELECT TEAM"

 This utility will provide a downloader for Retroarach system bezel packs to be used for various systems within RetroPie.